-The Group assesses, at each reporting date, whether there is an indication that a non-current asset may be impaired.
-If any indication exists, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount.
-The Group will adjust the key assumptions used in value-in-use calculations and sensitivity to changes in assumptions should a change be required.
+The Group assesses, at each reporting date, whether there is an indications that non-current assets may be impaired.
+If any indications exist, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount primarily through value-in-use estimations.
+The Group has identified the key sustainability risks that could potentially impact the estimates in the value-in-use calculations, which are disclosed in Section SBM-3 of the Group's sustainability statement in the Group's Annual Financial Report.

+The Group adjusts the key assumptions used in value-in-use calculations and sensitivity analyses as needed.
 An asset's recoverable amount is the higher of an asset's or CGU's fair value less costs of disposal and its value in use.
-The recoverable amount of a cashgenerating unit (CGU) is determined for impairment tests purposes based on value-in-use calculations which require the use of assumptions.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+The recoverable amount of a cash-generating unit (CGU) is determined for impairment tests purposes based on value-in-use calculations which require the use of assumptions.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects the current market assessments of the time value of money and the risks specific to the asset.

 The calculations use cash flow projections based on financial budgets approved by management with consideration to independent third-party data which inter-alia include forecasted international commodity prices used in the calculation of benchmarks refining margins, demand evolution and operating costs.
 These budgets and forecast calculations generally cover a period of five years.
 Cash flows beyond the period over which projections are available are extrapolated using estimated growth rates.
+These growth rates are consistent with forecasts included in country or industry reports specific to the country and industry in which each CGU operates.

+Where appropriate, the cash flow projections are further calibrated to account for the risks identified during the Group's assessment of the impact of material sustainability matters, which include but are not limited to diminishing future growth rates and increased costs relating to greenhouse gas emissions.

-These growth rates are consistent with forecasts included in country or industry reports specific to the country and industry in which each CGU operates and where appropriate are further calibrated to the Group long term objectives in relation to climate related matters, such as diminishing growth rates applied for time periods where there are no reliable forecasts, but policy objectives indicate that changes in the market are reasonably expected.
-Further, the Group constantly monitors the latest government legislation in relation to climate related matters.
-The key assumptions used to determine the recoverable amount for the different CGUs, or assets, including a sensitivity analysis on these assumptions, are disclosed and further explained in Notes: 6. for Property, Plant and Equipment, 7 for Right of use asset and 8 for Goodwill
+The key assumptions used to determine the recoverable amount for the different CGUs, or assets, including a sensitivity analysis on these assumptions, are disclosed and further explained in Notes: 6 for Property, Plant and Equipment, 7 for Right of use asset and 8 for Goodwill.